Max-Derner/python-lessons/Lesson_00/00_lesson_intro.md

 The first lesson is everything in one way.
 The rest are one thing in everyway.

 So we'll go over the bare minimum for:
+* installing Python/Python installation verification
-* environment set-up
+* IDE set-up
+* virtual environments
+* installing libraries
+* running code
 * variables
+* logical expressions
+* comments
+* input/output
+* maths n stuff
+* logic flow
+* loops
 * functions
-* classes
+* but **not** classes
-* loops
-* running code
+    * I don't want you to start your Python journey spending all your time making classes, just use Python intuitively and come to appreciate the ability to do hacky rapid prototyping

+Then we're going to do a somewhat daunting challenge just to prove how clever you are.

-This will provide us a very rough understanding which we can build on in future lessons.
+This will provide us a very rough understanding that serves as a framework to slot extra in depth context into on our journey to professional competence.
 ### [Let's get started!](./01_set_up.md)